BACKGROUND:

 increase in neoantigen expression, may be correlated with a better response to

-inhibitor (ICPIs) treatment.
+immune checkpoint inhibitor (ICPIs) treatment.

-- Nivolumab is a monoclonal antibody that binds to the PD1 receptor and blocks its
+- Nivolumab is a monoclonal antibody that binds to the programmed cell death protein 1

-interaction with PD L1 and PD L2 and subsequently releasing PD 1 pathway mediated
+PD L2 and subsequently releasing PD 1 pathway mediated inhibition of the immune

-inhibition of the immune response, including antitumor immune response.
+response, including antitumor immune response.

-cancer and hepatocellular carcinoma.
+metastatic colorectal cancer and hepatocellular carcinoma.

 - The first randomized clinical trial in glioblastoma with nivolumab (CheckMate-143)

 was completed in early 2017.
-Unfortunately, the study didn t meet its primary
+Unfortunately, the study didn't meet its primary

 endpoint of improved overall survival over bevacizumab monotherapy.
 The objective